Get stories and expert advice on all things related to college and parenting.

-When your children were younger, you only had to worry about keeping them occupied for a week over winter break.
-Depending on the school your college student attends, however, they may have a month or more of free time to fill over the holidays.
+When your children were young, you only had to worry about keeping them occupied for a week or so over winter vacation.
+It's different for college students, many of whom have a month or more of free time to fill over winter break.

 Chances are, your student didn't think much about putting things in order after finals.
 They likely tossed everything in their luggage and enjoyed time relaxing with friends before heading home.
 That makes now the perfect time to clean out their backpack and invest in a planner for next semester.